 What Can Cholesterol Do?

-When too much LDL (bad) cholesterol circulates in the blood, it can slowly build up in the inner walls of the arteries that feed the heart and brain (View an animation of cholesterol).
-Together with other substances, it can form plaque, a thick, hard deposit that can narrow the arteries and make them less flexible.
+When too much LDL (bad) cholesterol circulates in the blood, it can slowly build up in the inner walls of the arteries that feed the heart and brain.
+Together with other substances, cholesterol can form a thick, hard deposit called plaque that can narrow the arteries and make them less flexible.
 This condition is known as atherosclerosis.
 If a clot forms and blocks a narrowed artery, a heart attack or stroke can result.
+View an animation of cholesterol.